-Action: During the prior Sunset period, the legislature did not change the penalties for forgery or fraud.
+Action: During the prior Sunset period, the Legislature did not change the penalties for forgery or fraud.
 CAMTC does not believe that any change to address these issues is necessary.

 CAMTC takes great efforts to ensure that its certificates and ID cards cannot be easily duplicated.
 Certificates are created using a special proprietary ink that looks significantly different if it is copied.
 Additionally, all certificates have a distinctive watermark that would not appear on a copy.
 Special proprietary colored paper with a distinctive background design is also used for original certificates.
 These features ensure that color copies will not look the same as originals.
 CAMTC ID cards also have a special watermark and are printed on a distinctive special grade of plastic.
 CAMTC ensures the safety of the certificate and ID card materials by keeping all of the supplies in a locked cabinet behind two locked doors, with two video cameras recording the entrance to the room and any activity taking place in the room 24 hours a day, seven days a week.
 Only the supervisor and the Operations Manager have keys to the door to the locked room and the locked cabinet.
-The printer and assistant printer are the only staff people who know how to print the certificates and ID cards, and are the only staff people who print the certificates and ID cards.
+The printer and assistant printer are the only staff people who know how to print the certificates and ID cards.